IBM Web Administration for IBM i

 HTTP Server for i ships with a Web based graphical user interface used to configure and manage all aspects of your server.
-Available with the Web Administration are wizards and tasks which simplify the configuration of your server and can be used to migrate an Original server configuration to an Apache server configuration.
+Available with the Web Administration are wizards and tasks which simplify the configuration of your server.

 - IBM Web Administration for IBM i interface